 GARBAGE & RECYCLING

 The Village of Mukwonago contracts with John’s Disposal Service, Inc. to provide garbage and recycling collection to Village residents.
 Garbage and Yard Waste collections are paid for through the Village tax levy, Recycling collections are paid through the recycling fee included on the utility bill.
-John’s Disposal Service also collects brush, leaves, and other yard waste five times during the year.
+John’s Disposal Service also collects brush, leaves, and other yard waste eight times during the year.

 - General Refuse Collection Rules

 - Wisconsin Department of Natural Resources Recycling and Composting Page

 - Product Disposal

 - Municipal Code